TaylorOglow/tayloroglow.github.io/_news/2022-04-05-indigenous-led-tourism.md

 This article discussed a growing interest of Canadians to learn from Indigenous people.

-about Indigenous ways of life and knowing.
-“What people are starting to realize is that tourism is a way not only to support the local economy, but actually to sustain and revitalize our culture,”
+Specifically, it highlighted Indigenous ways of life and knowing.
+A key quote emphasized from the article is: “What people are starting to realize is that tourism is a way not only to support the local economy, but actually to sustain and revitalize our culture.”

+*To view the full Global News article, click [here](https://globalnews.ca/news/8725237/whats-behind-the-growing-interest-in-indigenous-led-tourism-in-canada/).*